NateSkiles/MyThai-Code-Summary/readme.md

     dish_list = sorted(dish_list, key=attrgetter(my_sort), reverse=asc)  # Sort dict by model attribute = 'my_sort'
     return dish_list
 ```
-This function sorts the query-set based off the parameters passed in the GET request.
+This function sorts the query-set based on the parameters passed in the GET request.
 This function had me stuck for a bit, I couldn't get my parameter *'my_sort'* to be a valid key in the *sorted()* function.
-After searching the Django documentation I figured out I needed to turn *my_sort* parameter into a callable object, and the best was to do that is with the python function *attrgetter()*.
+After searching the Django documentation I figured out I needed to turn *my_sort* parameter into a callable object, and the best way to do that is with the python function *attrgetter()*.
 Attrgetter returns an attribute of an object as a callable object.

 *HTML template to display objects*: